Associate Dean and Professor, School of Sustainability

 Arizona State University

-Nicole Darnall is Professor of Management and Public Policy in both the School of Public Affairs and the School of Sustainability at Arizona State University, and Associate Director of the Center for Organizational Research and Design.
-Her research investigates non-regulatory governance as it relates to global sustainability.
-Operating at this nexus of the policy and management sciences, she considers a variety of non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to behave more sustainably.
+Nicole Darnall is associate dean and professor of management and public policy in ASU's School of Sustainability.
+She is also team leader of the Sustainable Purchasing Research Initiative.
+Her research investigates non-regulatory governance approaches (e.g., voluntary programs, strategic alliances, certification, and information-based initiatives) to determine whether the absence of state coercion, combined with appropriate incentives, can encourage organizations and individuals to be more sustainable.

-Professor Darnall has served as Collaborative Visiting Fellow with the Economic and Social Research Council and the Social Science Research Council, an Erasmus Mundus International Scholar, and an International Fellow with the Spanish Ministry of Education.
-She has received the Academy of Management, Organizations and Natural Environment Division's Emerging Scholar Award for research excellence.
+Professor Darnall is an Economic and Social Research Council and Social Science Research Council Collaborative Visiting Fellow, an Erasmus Mundus International Scholar, a Social Science Research Council Abe Fellow, and Spanish Ministry of Education International Fellow.
+She has been awarded the Academy of Management's Organizations and Natural Environment Best Paper Award and its Emerging Scholar Award for research excellence, in addition to the Decision Science Institute's Distinguished Paper Award.

-Her research has received support from the National Science Foundation, the European Commission, the Economic and Social Research Council (U.K.), the Social Science Research Council (U.K.), the Commission for Environmental Cooperation of North America, and the Organisation for Economic Co-operation and Development (France).
+Her research has been funded by the National Science Foundation, the European Commission, the Economic and Social Research Council (UK), the Social Science Research Council, the Organisation for Economic Co-operation and Development, and the Global Consortium for Sustainability Outcomes.

 Before joining Arizona State University, Professor Darnall was Associate Professor at George Mason University, and Assistant Professor at North Carolina State University.
 Prior to her academic career, she worked at Resources for the Future and was an economist for the U.S. Forest Service.